ms/buildtogether.tech/git-solo/index.md

     your changes into `main`.
 You should not have any conflicts, and all of your tests should pass.

-Most experienced developers use this
-<span g="branch_per_feature_workflow">branch-per-feature workflow</span>,
-but what exactly is a "feature"?
+Most developers use this <span g="branch_per_feature_workflow">branch-per-feature workflow</span>, but what exactly is a "feature"?
 These rules make sense for small projects:

 1. Anything cosmetic that is only one or two lines long can be done in `main` and committed right away.
 "Cosmetic" means changes to comments or